top of page

 • Using rich black for small text can result in blurry, misaligned prints.

-Understanding the technical difference ensures your designs look intentional, professional, and high-quality.
+Understanding the technical differences ensures your designs look intentional, professional, and high-quality.

 Need help prepping your artwork?
-We’re always happy to review your files and advise on the best print practices to get you the sharpest results - black and beyond.
+We’re always happy to review your files.
+Our team can advise on the best print practices to get you the sharpest results—black and beyond.

 Comments